bhopdusty/context-menus/readme.txt

 Delete "SeparatorBefore" String inside Keys to Remove Separator Before the Apps

 Rename the Key and Add/Remove Spaces to Position it Up/Down (You'll Have to Do The Same in .bat Files For Toggles to Work Properly)

+If You're Using Portable-OBS Move Your Portable Versions Inside %USERPROFILE%\Documents\OBS\Recording or \ReplayBuffer or \Streaming